Momentum93/Above_You_Drone/above-u/README.md

 ## Project Structure
 ### Main
 - `main.py`: Contains main function to launch the program using multithreading.
+### Serial Controller
 - `serial_listener.py`: Listens for commands sent over a serial port and delegates them to the appropriate handler methods in DroneController and VideoProcessor.
-### Drone Control
+### Drone Controller
 - `drone_controller.py`: Contains the DroneController class for handling keyboard controls.
-- `drone_controller.py`: Handles the drone movement to track the person in the frame.
 ### Video Processing
-- `video_streaming.py`: Shows the video stream and startes processing of frames.
+- `video_processor.py`: Shows the video stream and startes processing of frames.
 - `pose_estimation.py`: Contains functions for pose estimation and torso size calculation.
 - `person_color_detection.py`: Allows for tracking of a specific person by detecing the color of their torso after calibration.
+- `drone_tracking.py`: Handles the drone movement to track the person in the frame.

 ## Usage